-Corequisite: Take ENG 011
+Corequisite ENG 045

 This course is designed to develop the ability to produce clear writing in a variety of genres and formats using a recursive process.
 Emphasis includes inquiry, analysis, effective use of rhetorical strategies, thesis development, audience awareness, and revision.
 Upon completion, students should be able to produce unified, coherent, well-developed essays using standard written English.
-This course has been approved for transfer under the CAA/ICAA as a general education course in English Composition.
+This course has been approved for transfer under the CAA and ICAA as a universal general education transfer component (UGETC) course in English Composition.